Organizational Development Consultant Ed Krow

 Organizations across all industries have asked me to assist them with identifying opportunities for efficiency, increased productivity and standardization of practices, policies, and procedures, with the goal being to identify opportunities for improvement and implementing the needed changes.

-We often identify and implement process that result in improved operations, direct time and cost savings, and training programs that provide employees with the skill to be successful.
+We often identify and implement process that result in improved operations, direct time and cost savings, and training programs that provide employees with the skills to be successful.

 I usually start with a comprehensive review of the organization’s current structure, staffing model, strategic plan, processes, and workflows.
 Next, I schedule on-site focus groups and one-on-one interviews to get a real sense of employee engagement and underlying issues.
 From there we work together on the change management plan.
 This has resulted in initiatives such as: succession planning, leadership development, workflow redesign, organization/departmental restructuring, executive coaching, and modifying pay structures to reward performance.
 The outcome of those initiatives?
 Increased efficiency and morale, improved performance and customer service, and cost savings are all common results when clients work with me.